shawnbrown/datatest/docs/tutorial/reference-data.rst

     contain more columns than a summary file.

-To handle this, we add an "allowance" so the extra column won't trigger a test failure:
+To handle this, we add an "acceptance" so the extra column won't trigger a test failure:

 .. tabs::